orionlee/aDictOnCopy/README.md

   - `:app:assembleDebug`  is no op (aka UP-TO-DATE) when there is indeed no code change in main/ source for both cases
   - Instant Run doesn't apply to running android test either (make it even less useful)

+### Dex Options
+- setting `preDexLibraries true` does not yield noticeable gain in incremental builds isolated tests (adding a private method to a service).
+Leave it on for now